postmanlabs/pmquickstarts/site/pmguides/src/api_builder_and_postgres/api_builder_node_and_postgres.md

 * Read the [OpenAPI 3 standard](https://spec.openapis.org/oas/latest.html) and add a `DELETE` method to the API specification.

-* Update the MySQL server permissions for `todo_admin` and Node.js server code to add a `DELETE` method, then regenerate your collection to test the `DELETE` method.
+* Update the Postgres server permissions for `todo_admin` and Node.js server code to add a `DELETE` method, then regenerate your collection to test the `DELETE` method.